acolombo1/Capstone1/README.md

 # Portfolio Project

-> Welcome to Aldo Colombo's Portfolio Project page.
+> Welcome to the FICA Soccer Tournament Project page.

 ## Built With

 - HTML, CSS and Javascript
-- Framework: Figma template
 - Using GITHub, Visual Studio Code

 ## Getting Started